chartdb/chartdb/README.md

 **What it does**:

--   **Instant Schema Import**
+-   **Instant Schema Import:**
     Run a single query to instantly retrieve your database schema as JSON.
-This makes it incredibly fast to visualize your database schema, whether for documentation, team discussions, or simply understanding your data better.
+This makes it incredibly fast to visualize your database schema for documentation, team discussions, or simply to better understand your data.

 -   **AI-Powered Export for Easy Migration**
     Our AI-driven export feature allows you to generate the DDL script in the dialect of your choice.
 Whether you’re migrating from MySQL to PostgreSQL or from SQLite to MariaDB, ChartDB simplifies the process by providing the necessary scripts tailored to your target database.